RioRocker97/my_openGL_2021/README.md

 - simple rotate and scale using vector
 - first 3D cube with static control (left,right)
 - create camera (using model,view,projection matrix)
+- using mouse and keyboard to move around (by doing some calculation with matrix and vector)

 ### Library used

 - GLM , GLAD , GLFW